insumity/mepas/experiments/WhatHasToBeInstalled.md

 (file should have stric permission, issue  chmod 0600 ~/.pgpass) otherwise the file is ignored.

+For chanianging the password of a postgreSQL user you can do: alter user ubuntu with password 'mepas$1$2$3$';

 In local computer boto has to be installed for the pyton script as well as psycopg2.

+You have to make UBUNTU the super user with alter user ubuntu with superuser;
+so he can drop and create a database when he wants

 PLUS
 ----